Priya-Shukla1601/Minor_Project/README.md

 -To promote sustainable and environmentally responsible manufacturing practices.

 **Proposed Solution**
--Develop a digital platform to monitor carbon emissions of manufacturing units -Collect operational data related to energy consumption and production processes -Track emission trends over time for continuous monitoring -Provide insights and recommendations to reduce carbon emissions
+-Develop a digital platform to monitor carbon emissions of manufacturing units.
+-Collect operational data related to energy consumption and production processes -Track emission trends over time for continuous monitoring -Provide insights and recommendations to reduce carbon emissions